waymondo/activerecord-exclusive-arc/README.md

 end
 ```

-The database chekc constraint ensures `ActiveRecord` validations can’t be bypassed to break the fabeled
+The check constraint ensures `ActiveRecord` validations can’t be bypassed to break the fabeled rule - "There
-rule - "There Can Only Be One™️".
-Traditional foreign key constraints can be used and the partial indexes
+Can Only Be One™️".
+Traditional foreign key constraints can be used and the partial indexes provide improved
-provide improved lookup performance for each individual polymorphic assoication.
+lookup performance for each individual polymorphic assoication.

 Some options are available to the generator command.
 You can see them with: